vishnukumarkvs/notes/Packer.md

   - used to upload artifacts, compress and repackage files/images

 Mutable Infrastructure
-- deploy server and isntall app with its packag
+- deploy server and isntall app with its packages and dependecies
+- do upgrade/patch lifetime